AuReMe/aureme_docker/docs/aureme.rst

 .. warning:: Before merging your networks, check if not already done
-	     if all the SBML are using the reference database, see :ref:`map_database`.
-Also check the compartment ids
+	     if all the SBML are using the reference database, see :ref:`map_database` Also check the compartment ids
 	     used in each of them, delete and change compartment if need.